baselime/docs/sending-data/opentelemetry/next.js.md

 Learn how to use [OpenTelemetry](https://opentelemetry.io/) and Baselime to trace your [Next.js](https://nextjs.org/) application.

+!!!
+If you use vercel for deployment, add our the Baselime Integration [here](https://vercel.com/integrations/baselime).
+!!!

 ## Instrumentation

 ### Step 1: Install the `@baselime/node-opentelemetry`